India–United Kingdom Comprehensive Economic and Trade Agreement

-The India–United Kingdom Comprehensive Economic and Trade Agreement, also referred to as the India–United Kingdom Free Trade Agreement, is a free trade agreement between India and United Kingdom.
-The negotiations were initiated in January 2022.
+The India–United Kingdom Comprehensive Economic and Trade Agreement, also referred to as the India–United Kingdom Free Trade Agreement, is a free trade agreement between India and the United Kingdom.

+Negotiations began in January 2022.
 It is the second comprehensive free trade agreement that India had concluded with a European country, after EFTA; it is the third free trade agreement signed by the United Kingdom since leaving the European Union negotiated completely anew.

 India and the United Kingdom concluded negotiations for an agreement in principle on 6 May 2025.

-The agreement was signed by the two countries on 24 July 2025.
+The agreement was signed by the two countries on 24 July 2025 and came into effect on 15 July 2026.